Performative Reinforcement Learning with Linear Markov Decision Process: Introduction

 \subsection{Related Work}

 We recognize two important lines of related work: {\em performative prediction} and {\em reinforcement learning}.

 \textbf{Performative Prediction}.
 Performative prediction was introduced by \citet{PZM+20}, who proposed two important solution concepts, performative stability and optimality, and established convergence guarantees of repeated retraining approaches.
-A series of papers extended these results~\parencite{MPZH20, MPZ21, izzo2021learn, lu2023bilevel, yan2024zero} and studied different variants of the canonical performative prediction setting.
-These variants include multi-agent settings~\parencite{narang2023multiplayer, li2022multi, BHK20, piliouras2023multi} or {\em stateful} settings~\parencite{BHK20,LW22,RRL+22,izzo2022learn}, where the distribution shifts are gradual.
+A series of papers extended these results~\citep{MPZH20, MPZ21, izzo2021learn, lu2023bilevel, yan2024zero} and studied different variants of the canonical performative prediction setting.
+These variants include multi-agent settings~\citep{narang2023multiplayer, li2022multi, BHK20, piliouras2023multi} or {\em stateful} settings~\citep{BHK20,LW22,RRL+22,izzo2022learn}, where the distribution shifts are gradual.
 We refer the reader to \citet{hardt2023performative} for an extensive overview of the results related to performative prediction.
 In contrast to this line or work, we do not focus on prediction, but sequential decision making.

-\textbf{Performative Reinforcement Learning}. the results in this paper are most related to recent works on performative RL~\parencite{MTR23,rank2024performative}.
+\textbf{Performative Reinforcement Learning}. the results in this paper are most related to recent works on performative RL~\citep{MTR23,rank2024performative,pollatos2025corruption}.
 As we already mentioned in the introduction, we extend the framework of~\citet{MTR23} by considering linear MDPs.
 The framework of~\citet{rank2024performative} is orthogonal to ours as it considers tabular MDPs but also a different model of pefromativity, similar to the stateful performative prediction setting.
+Additionally, \citet{caiperformative} recently extended the performative prediction setting to dynamical systems.
+Their algorithm and analysis exploit linearity similar to ours.

 \textbf{Stochastic Games}.
-The performative RL framework is also closely related to stochastic games~\parencite{shapley1953stochastic} and multi-agent RL~\parencite{zhang2021multi}.
-More specifically, the framework relates to settings that consider commitment policies~\parencite{von2010market, letchford2012computing,vorobeychik2012computing,dimitrakakis2017multi,zhong2021can}, in which a leader agent commits a policy to which a follower (or followers) respond by optimizing its utility function.
+The performative RL framework is also closely related to stochastic games~\citep{shapley1953stochastic} and multi-agent RL~\citep{zhang2021multi}.
+More specifically, the framework relates to settings that consider commitment policies~\citep{von2010market, letchford2012computing,vorobeychik2012computing,dimitrakakis2017multi,zhong2021can}, in which a leader agent commits a policy to which a follower (or followers) respond by optimizing its utility function.
 Performative RL provides a more general abstraction, removing the need to prescribe a specific utility function to the follower.